 Since 1941, NORC has been researching and publishing data on the following subjects: Arts and Humanities, Criminal Justice, Education, Energy & Environment, Finances, Health, International, Labor and Employment, Organizations, Security, Special Populations, Society and Culture, Substance Abuse, and Technology.

 Center for Education Statistics Global Locator

-Search for schools, colleges, and libraries by name, zipcode, or city.
+Search for schools (public or private), colleges, and libraries by name, zip code, or city.
 Statistics include student/teacher ratios with national comparison, enrollment, enrollment by race, NCES ID's, charter or magnet designation, and contact information.

 Digest of Education Statistics